octobercms/docs/cms-ajax.md

   ...
 ```

 The second attribute of the `request()` method is the options.
-You can use any options and methods compatible with the [jQuery ajax function](http://api.jquery.com/jQuery.ajax/).
+You can use any options and methods compatible with the [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/).
 The following options are specific for the October framework:

-- *update* - an object, specifies a list partials and page elements (as CSS selectors) to update: {'parital': '#select'}.
+- *update* - an object, specifies a list partials and page elements (as CSS selectors) to update: {'partial': '#select'}.
 - *confirm* - the confirmation string.
 If set, the confirmation is displayed before the request is sent.
 If the users clicks the Cancel button, the request cancels.
 - *data* - an optional object specifying data to be sent to the server along with the form data: {var: 'value'}.
 - *redirect* a string specifying an URL to redirect the browser to after the successful request.
 - *beforeUpdate* - a callback function to execute before page elements are updated.
 The function gets 3 parameters: the data object received from the server, text status string, and the jqXHR object.
 The `this` variable inside the function resolves to the request content - an object containing 2 properties: `handler` and `options` representing the original request() parameters.
 - *success* - a callback function to execute in case of a successful request.
 If this option is supplied it overrides the default framework's functionality: the elements are not updated, the beforeUpdate event is not triggered, the ajaxUpdate and ajaxUpdateComplete events are not triggered.
 The event handler gets 3 arguments: the data object received from the server, the text status string and the jqXHR object.
 However, you can still call the default framework functionality calling `this.success(...)` inside your function.
 - *error* - a callback function execute in case of an error.
 By default the alert message is displayed.
 If this option is overridden the alert message won't be displayed.
-The handler gets 3 parameters: the jqXHR object, the text status string and the error object (see [jQuery ajax function](http://api.jquery.com/jQuery.ajax/)).
+The handler gets 3 parameters: the jqXHR object, the text status string and the error object (see [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/)).
 - *complete* - a callback function execute in case of a success or an error.

-The request() method triggers several events on the updated elements, form and the window object:
+The request() method triggers several events on the updated elements, form, and the window object:

 - *ajaxUpdate* - triggered on a page element after it has been updated with the framework.
 The handler gets 5 parameters: the event object, the context object, the data object received from the server, the status text string, and the jqXHR object.
 - *ajaxUpdateComplete* - triggered on the window object after all elements was updated with the framework.
 The handler gets 5 parameters: the event object, the context object, the data object received from the server, the status text string, and the jqXHR object.
-- *ajaxSuccess* - triggered on the form object after all elements was updated with the framework.
+- *ajaxSuccess* - triggered on the form object after all elements have been updated by the framework.
 The handler gets 5 parameters: the event object, the context object, the data object received from the server, the status text string, and the jqXHR object.

 ##### Some JavaScript API examples